protecode-sc/helm-chart/README.md

 ### Secrets for services

 Black Duck Binary Analysis Helm chart uses PostgreSQL.
-Secrets for other services are automatically provisioned, but for PostgreSQL you need to enter password manually.
+Secrets for other services are automatically provisioned, but for PostgreSQL you need to enter the password manually.

 #### PostgreSQL secrets